Umuzi-org/Tilde/automarker_2/README.md

 Due to the weird things that happen between languages, it is hard to give learners good quality feedback.

-7. No visibility of test runs [DONE in command-line commands]
+7. No visibility of test runs [DONE in command-line commands, still needs work in live environment]

 If this was a CI/CD thing then we would be able to see what happened over time.
 What was run, when it was run, what step happened when...
 Currently the automarker is pretty opaque.